How to Disable or Enable “Shut Down Event Tracker” (Reason UI) Feature in Windows Server and Client OS?

-NOTE: The same procedure mentioned below can also be used to enable "Shut Down Event Tracker" (Shut Down Reason UI) in Windows XP, Vista, Windows 7 or Windows 8.
+NOTE: The same procedure mentioned below can also be used to enable "Shut Down Event Tracker" (Shut Down Reason UI) in Windows XP and later.

 Many people find it very annoying and want to disable it but they don't know how to disable it.

 Today in this tutorial, we'll tell you a simple way to completely remove this annoying dialog box: